Skip to content

 Benefits

-This is intended to be useful on projects where Docker Compose is already used in dev or other environments to define services that an application may be dependent upon.
+This is especially useful for projects where Docker Compose is already used in development or other environments to define services that an application may be dependent upon.

 Example

-file, should be sufficient to launch any number of services
+A single class ComposeContainer, defined based on a docker-compose.yml file, should be sufficient to launch any number of services required by our tests:

 redis: